ArnoldDP/OStim-Community-Modlist/README.md

 ### Alternate Start

  I didn't go with the generic alternate start because I'm super funny and quirky.
-Instead, Realm of Lorkhan is used.
-You will immediately be taken to the character creation screen.
-After creating and naming your murderhobo, walk around and explore the realm for a few minutes while all of the mods load in.
+Instead, Realm of Lorkhan is used, make your murderhobo and have fun.
 If you get a message like "OStim not ready for installation", don't worry, its just script lag.

  ### Game settings and MCM